So you’ve got a product idea. Like many entrepreneurs before you, you may be wondering how on earth to make this a reality.

 A manufacturer is a person or company that makes commercial goods from raw materials.
 These goods are then sold to retailers, wholesalers, drop-shippers and distributors.

-Most manufacturers will specialise in specific products or materials.
+Most manufacturers will specialise in specific products or materials, and will know how to manufacture products for certain industries.
 This is worth bearing in mind when approaching manufacturers for your own products.
 You’ll save a lot of time by sticking to factories that already manufacture similar products or have experience using the relevant materials.

 Choosing between domestic & overseas manufacturers